janberges/elphmod/README.md

     python3 -m pip install --upgrade pip setuptools wheel python3 -m pip install git+https://github.com/janberges/elphmod

+elphmod can optionally be run in parallel via MPI (with shared-memory support).
+Using APT and pip, you can install the corresponding dependencies as follows:

+    sudo apt install libopenmpi-dev
+    python3 -m pip install mpi4py --no-binary=mpi4py

-Alternatively, download the repository and install all dependencies (including those of documentation and examples) and a link to the repository in your home
+If you plan to work on elphmod itself, we recommend to download the complete repository and install all requirements (including those of documentation and examples) and a link to the repository in your home directory:
-directory:

     git clone https://github.com/janberges/elphmod
     python3 -m pip install --user -r elphmod/requirements.txt